 “And you feel so much better knowing the difference, don’t you?

 I was ready to move on, so I let him have that last one.

 “You ever listen to that show, On Blast?”
 I asked.
 “Comes on at 8 o’clock on—”

 “The radio,” he finished, “which you know I don’t listen to.
 Too much Bieber for my taste.”

 “Well guess who they’re interviewing this Friday.
 And it ain’t Biebs.”

-He gives me a double-take: the first glance is dismissive because obviously I’m not referring to him being the one on DC’s top radio station for Hip Hop music; the second look, though, is a realization that yes, I am seriously saying that he’s the one who’s going to be on DC’s number one station for Hip Hop!
+He gave me a double-take: the first glance was dismissive because obviously I couldn’t be referring to him being the one on DC’s top radio station for Hip Hop music; the second look, though, was a realization that yes, I was seriously saying that he was the one who was going to be on DC’s number one station for Hip Hop!